-The South West : current planning issues, major projects and professional planning activity
+The South West: current planning issues, major projects and professional planning activity

-Written to brief The RTPI President for her regional visits during 2020
+Written originally to brief The RTPI President for her visits to the South West during 2021

 A LARGE AND DIVERSE REGION

 The South West is the largest of the nine English regions.
 At 23,800 sq km, it is larger than Wales and its northern boundary, in the Gloucestershire Cotswolds, is closer to the Scottish border than it is to the Scilly Isles, its southern boundary.
 It is renowned for its environmental quality, its mild climate and spectacular coastline.
 The image of the region as a popular British holiday destination, dates from the days before mass foreign travel.
 However, tourism remains a key element of the economy, with more than 25 million visitors each year.
 Because the South West is so large and so diverse, physically, economically and, more recently, in terms of local government structure, achieving coherence has always been a challenge.